IIGROUP/TediGAN/README.md

 #### Train the Text Encoder

 This step is to learn visual-linguistic similarity, which aims to learn the text-image matching by mapping the image and text into a common embedding space.
-Compared with the previous methods, the main difference is that they learn the text-image relations by training from scratch on the paired texts and images, while ours forces the text embedding to match an already existing latent space learned from only images.
+Compared with the previous methods, the main difference is that they learn the text-image relations by training from scratch on the paired texts and images, while ours forces the text embedding to match an already existing latent space learned from only images (Codes are not uploaded yet).

 ``` bash
 python train_vls.py